tylerneylon/apanga-progress/readme.md

 ## Next milestone

-The next milestone will focus on improved biomes, scheduled to be released to testers on [500.2014](http://tylerneylon.com/a/7date/).
+The next milestone will focus on world editing, scheduled to be released to testers on [600.2014](http://tylerneylon.com/a/7date/).
-A secondary goal of this milestone is to improve the walking algorithm.

 ## Major game events and version numbers